FURams09/Remesh/Readme.md

 Run: `npm run start`
 This command will
-    -Clean the _dist-array-message_ directory and run the ts compiler based on _tsconfig.array.json_.
+    - Clean the _dist-array-message_ directory and run the ts compiler based on _tsconfig.array.json_.
-     You can also run this step by running `npm run build:array` -run the script _run-array.js_.
+     You can also run this step by running `npm run build:array`
+    - run the script _run-array.js_.

 #### Message Filter